wp-plugins/socialphotos/readme.txt

 = What Socialmedia platform can be connected to the widget?

- For now it's Instagram.
+ For now it`s Instagram.
 Later we plan on adding Twitter and other platforms.

 = I created hashtags but nothing is displaying on the site.
 Why?

  Each hashtag when created has a checkbox to connect it with a gallery.
-If you forgot to do it when creating the hashtag, you still can connect it by going to 'Hashtag stream' and choosing the hashtag you need.
+If you forgot to do it when creating the hashtag, you still can connect it by going to `Hashtag stream` and choosing the hashtag you need.
 Under the hashtag you'll see in how many galleries it's used.
 (Ex. http://bit.ly/1Da4ubI).
-If 0, then press 'Change' and check the galleries you need.
+If 0, then press `Change` and check the galleries you need.
 (Ex. http://bit.ly/1c0mo6M)

 = Why my tagged photos do not show up in the Hashtag stream?

  Instagram allows to collect photos only from public accounts.
-If the users account who tagged photos with your hashtag is a “Private Account”, those photos will not show up in your “Hashtag stream”
+If the users account who tagged photos with your hashtag is a `Private Account`, those photos will not show up in your `Hashtag stream`

 First of all, check if your account is public and try to tag a photo.
 Go to your Instagram account Settings > Private Account.
-If your photo shows up but other user photos don’t, then all works perfect and their accounts are private.
-Don’t worry, 90% users accounts are public anyway.
+If your photo shows up but other user photos don`t, then all works perfect and their accounts are private.
+Don`t worry, 90% users accounts are public anyway.

 = How many galleries I can make?